 - Criminal Record Check Form – Please note that Fraser Academy processes the Criminal Records Check form directly and that the form must be included with your application package.

-- $100 non-refundable processing (includes payment for Criminal Records Check)
+- $100 non-refundable processing fee (includes criminal records check).

 2294 W 10th Ave